 It was a very short 3.5 mile hike downhill for Quoi and I from our campsite to the road into South Lake Tahoe.

 Along the way, we saw quite a few specimen of Snow Plant, a red plant that lacks chlorophyll.
-Instead, it gets nutrients by parasiting off of a fungus involved in a symbiotic relationship with the roots of conifers.
+Instead of from the sun driving photosynthesis, it gets nutrients by parasiting off of a fungus involved in a symbiotic relationship with the roots of conifers.
 I first saw one of these plants just starting to emerge a week or two ago near the trail to VVR, and they’ve been more common in the past few days.

 We got to the road, US 50, around 8:20 am, and after only about 15 minutes, we got a ride into town from Tom, a trail ranger around Carson Pass, who dropped us off at Mellow Mountain Hostel.